 6. Welcome questions from the candidate

 Don’t forget the welcome questions from the candidate.
-Now that you have completed asking what you wanted, provide an opportunity for the applicant to pose any questions they have.
-It’s important the candidate has the chance to ask anything that will help them feel secure about the job that he or she is applying for.
+This is important not only so that the candidate has the chance to ask anything that will help them feel secure about the job that he or she is applying for.

 7. What comes next?